Shocking Heart Deaths: Why They Happen

 Some athletes die after being struck in the chest, a trauma called commotio cordis.

 "When the chest is hit at the vulnerable period of the cardiac cycle, the heart goes into this terrible rhythm, the ventricular fibrillation," Lawless says.
-The window of time is miniscule, she says.
+The chance of this happening is incredibly small since the vulnerable time window is miniscule, she says.
 "It's got to happen within forty-thousandths of a second."